Most technology companies don't have a sales problem.

 Measurable outcomes.

-We partner selectively with private equity investors who see this pattern across their portfolio and want a systematic answer.
-If you have two or three companies where revenue isn't scaling the way the acquisition thesis assumed — this is the conversation worth having.
+We partner selectively with technology companies that see this pattern in their own business and want a systematic answer.
+If your enterprise sales motion isn't scaling the way the plan assumed — this is the conversation worth having.